Bent Larsen: Tournament dominance (1965–73)

 Starting in the mid-1960s, Larsen enjoyed a very successful run in major tournaments around the world, and he and Fischer became the two strongest players outside the Soviet Union.
 Larsen played in a lot of strong events, at least as many as any other top player, and repeatedly finished ahead of the top Soviet players.
 He won at Le Havre 1966 with 9/11, ahead of Lev Polugaevsky.
-At Santa Monica 1966, he placed third with 10/18, behind Spassky and Fischer.
+At Santa Monica 1966, he placed third with 10/18, behind Spassky and Fischer, however, Larsen beat reigning World Champion Tigran Petrosyan twice.
 He won at Havana 1967 with 15/19, ahead of a strong group that included Mark Taimanov, Smyslov, Polugaevsky, Gligorić, and Miroslav Filip.
 He shared 2nd–3rd places at Dundee 1967 with 5½/8, behind Gligorić.
 At Beverwijk 1967, he was 4th with 8½/15 (Spassky won).
 At Monte Carlo 1967, he shared 3rd–4th with 6/9, behind Fischer and Efim Geller.
 He shared 1st–2nd at Winnipeg 1967 with 6/9, along with Darga, ahead of Spassky and Keres.
 He won at Palma de Mallorca 1967 with 13/17, ahead of Smyslov, Botvinnik, Portisch, Gligorić, and Borislav Ivkov.
 He was awarded the first Chess Oscar in 1967.

 Somewhat unusually for the late 1960s, Larsen—as one of the world's top players—often entered large Open tournaments run on the Swiss system, and had plenty of success.
 He won the Canadian Open Chess Championships at Toronto 1968 and St. John's 1970.
 He also won the U.S. Open Chess Championship of 1968 at Aspen, Colorado, and that at Boston in 1970.